Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

-Check it out →Chain-of-Thought (CoT) prompting1 helps large language models (LLMs) simulate the human thinking process and construct intermediate reasoning steps before writing the conclusion when solving complex tasks.
+Chain-of-Thought (CoT) Prompting helps Large Language Models (LLMs) simulate the human thinking process and construct intermediate reasoning steps before writing the conclusion when solving complex tasks.
 But when solving complex tasks requiring multiple reasoning steps, a small mistake in the early steps can propagate to other steps and produce a wrong answer.
 CoT lacks an error correction mechanism.
-Some methods2 mitigate this issue by training a separate verifier to evaluate the accuracy of generated response, but, training requires a ton of human-labeled task-specific data as well as computing resources.
+Some methods mitigate this issue by training a separate verifier to evaluate the accuracy of generated response, but, training requires a ton of human-labeled task-specific data as well as computing resources.

 Forward reasoning: The LLM generates candidate answers with CoT prompting.
 The LLM performs sampling decoding to generate multiple candidate answers.